Slamy/Wiki_MiSTer/Home.md

 ## What is it?

-**MiSTer** is an open project that aims to recreate various classic **computers**, **game consoles** and **arcade machines**.
+**MiSTer** is an open project that aims to recreate various classic **computers**, **game consoles** and **arcade machines**, using modern hardware.
 It allows software and game images to run as they would on original hardware, using peripherals such as mice, keyboards, joysticks and other game controllers.

-MiSTer utilizes a readily available FPGA board called the '**DE10-Nano**', which connects to your TV or monitor via **HDMI** video out.
-It can additionally be expanded with various add-ons (such as a USB hub, SDRAM, audio and VGA out, etc.).
+MiSTer utilizes a readily available **FPGA** board called the '**[DE10-Nano](https://github.com/MiSTer-devel/Main_MiSTer/wiki/How-to-start-with-MiSTer#1-board)**', which connects to your TV or monitor via **HDMI** video out.
+It can additionally be expanded with various **[add-ons](https://github.com/MiSTer-devel/Main_MiSTer/wiki/How-to-start-with-MiSTer#2-usb-connection)** (such as a USB hub, SDRAM, audio and VGA out).

-The MiSTer software/OS itself is **freely downloadable**, and anyone is welcome to contribute to its development.
+The MiSTer software/OS itself is **[freely downloadable](https://github.com/MiSTer-devel/Main_MiSTer/wiki/Setup-Guide#prepare-the-sd-card)**, and anyone is welcome to contribute to its development.
 In fact MiSTer relies on the contributions of many developers for the various systems (known as '**cores**') it replicates.

 The MiSTer project is currently under active development, with new cores, features, and bug-fixes appearing on a regular basis.